sabifo4/LUCA-divtimes/03_additional_analyses/01_lou_analyses/LUCA-divtimes_noef/01_PAML/01_MCMCtree/README.md

 cd pipelines_MCMCtree_prior
 ```

 We will modify the bash script that will be submitted as a job array so that the `userdata` option in the control file is equal to `0`, which enables `MCMCtree` to sample from the prior instead of sampling from the posterior (i.e., the alignment file is ignored).
-In that way, the rest of the setting concerning the evolutionary model will not be enabled by `MCMCtree` as the sequence data are not being used.
-Last, we will change the path to where the results will be stored:
+To this end, the rest of the settings concerning the evolutionary model will not be enabled by `MCMCtree` as the sequence data are not being used.
+Lastly, we will change the path to where the results will be stored:

 ```sh
 # Run from `pipelines_MCMCtree_prior` dir on your HPC.